Zhenya-by/PixemaTV/README.md

 </img>
 # Description
 Hello, I present to you my React app, Pixematv.
-Implemented: Page search, adding movies to favorites, there is a filter by year and movie name, theme change (white, dark).
+Implemented: Page search, adding movies to favorites, there is a filter by year and movie name, theme change (white, dark), implemented user registration and login using firebase.google..
-Not implemented: Registration, login, settings.
+Not implemented: Reset password settings, .

 🤔 How to start a project?
 Perform the following steps:
 <ul>